Wildlife of Vietnam: Exotic Species & Conservation

 As a country rich of biodiversity Vietnam has a lot in store.
 If you are planning to make a trip to Vietnam, make sure to keep some days left for an adventure through the country's unique wildlife.
 The swampy river deltas, coastlines, mountain rages and tropical rainforests are home to innumerable species of animals.
 Overall, that means 310 species of mammals, 296 species of reptiles, 162 amphibian species, 2000 species of marine fish and 700 freshwater species of fish.
 Also, there are about 889 species of birds and 310 species of land mollusks.
 In addition to this rich diversity of fauna there is a huge variety of flora as well.
 About 11400 species of vascular plants and 1030 moss species belong to the Vietnamese wildlife.
 But with habitat loss, poaching, and using endangered animals for traditional medicines approximately 10% of Vietnam's wildlife is threatened with extinction.
-If you want to make your vacation as unique as possible, you should look after the following animals, VIETNAM VISA ONLINE composed for you to make your trip to Vietnam as special as it can get.
+If you want to make your vacation as unique as possible, consider look after the following animals , VIETNAM VISA ONLINE composed for you to make your trip to Vietnam as special as it can get.

 Many species of the Vietnam wildlife are endangered